ng-rh/dotnet-eShopOnWeb/OpenshiftDeployment.md

 ## Docker Demo

-Install SQL Server which is a Prerequisite
+Install SQL Server which is a Prerequisite.
+This deployment uses a variation of Dockerfile to remove the requirement of privileged container This updated file is stored as `Dockerfile.OpenShift` under respective projects.

  ### Public API :